chillkang/zero-gravity-challenge/README.md

 This is a Rails app for Fund & Finance Platform.

 # Features:
-* Donor and Scholar proflies
+* Donor and Scholar profiles
 * Dashboard for transaction and payment history
 * View page for finding scholars and making payment